zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-delete.md

 connection.Execute(@"DELETE Product WHERE ProductID = @ProductID", products);
 ```

-However, if you have a unique key, you can also use the [Where IN Parameter](https://www.learndapper.com/parameters#dapper-where-in-parameters) to make it significantly faster for a low number of rows:
+However, if you have a single key, you can also use the [Where IN Parameter](https://www.learndapper.com/parameters#dapper-where-in-parameters) to make it significantly faster for a low number of rows:

 ```csharp
 connection.Execute(@"DELETE Product WHERE ProductID IN @ProductIDs", new { ProductIDs = products.Select(x => x.ProductID).ToList() });